NamanGarg2075/GeekyWeb/README.md

 ## Running documentation locally

-- Run `npm install` to install the Node.js dependencies.
+- Run `yarn install` to install the Node.js dependencies.
-- From the root directory, run `npm start` in the command line.
+- From the root directory, run `yarn start` in the command line.
 - Open `http://localhost:3000/` in your browser.

 To contribute please [readme](https://geekyweb.tk/docs/legal/contributing)